-Please note: We strongly recommend that you double check the website or call for the more up-to-date information for this site.
+Please note: We strongly recommend that you double-check the website or call for more up-to-date information on this site.

 We loved our visit to Pemaquid Point Lighthouse!
 Our only regret is wishing we had planned ahead with a picnic lunch.
 It's an absolutely breathtaking spot to just sit and enjoy the sea breezes!